r23/MyOOS/wordpress/wp-content/plugins/three-object-viewer/readme.txt

 == Changelog ==
+= 1.0.6 =
+Fix: Sky blocks were causing incredibly poor performance in VR.
+This is fixed by using a more optimized primitive for the skybox.

 = 1.0.5 =
 Added: Openbrush support in the Model Block and Three Object Block.
 To use, add a Model Block to a scene and select a Tilt Brush glb file.
 Plugin can be downloaded at: https://github.com/xpportal/three-object-viewer-three-icosa/releases/tag/0.1.1
 Fix: Initialize text at a better size when adding a Text Block